 Public Speaking: The Virtual Text.
 2011.
 The Public Speaking Project.
 17 Jan.
-2019 http://publicspeakingproject.org/psvirtualtext.html.
+2019 https://socialsci.libretexts.org/Bookshelves/Communication/Public_Speaking_Public_Speaking_Public_Speaking_Project)>.

 Additional needed resources:

 - Speech recording: digital camera, smart phone, or tablet should work fine - 1 package WHITE 4 x 6 notecards (only notecards no paper notes) - Hardware: Students should have access to a reliable computer, printer and internet connection (ideally high speed internet) to access course resources and submit assignments, complete the reading quizzes, and the unit exams.
 Computers are available for student use in the Learning Resource Center on the Eureka Campus.
 Please plan to schedule time to complete course tasks and assignments at a CR computer lab if you do not have access to these tools at home.